 The clock as the ultimate universal data vis abstraction

 I find it amazing that people can still read clocks.
 This debatably obsolete mechanism is itself an evolution of a previous medium: the round clock face is a very elegant abstraction of a sundial.
-The etched sun arc becomes a closed loop and the upright dial becomes a set of coplanar digits.
+The etched sun arc transforms into a closed loop and the upright dial becomes a set of coplanar digits.
 It takes the connotation of a sundial and internalises it into a new design.
 No skeuomorphism here, just evolution.
 Genius, really.

 Plotting call centre traffic